top of page

 ACCOMMODATION

-Rooms are usually shared with one or two other volunteers.
+Rooms are usually shared with two people per room.

-You will have access to a kitchen where you will be expected to do your own cooking and food preparation.
+You will have access to a fully equipped kitchen where you will be expected to do your own cooking and food preparation.

 You will be taken on a weekly shopping trip in to town to buy groceries and other supplies.